 Celebrating Women’s Day With Anjali Deswandikar

-Designwhine Interviews Niamh Harman 1
+DesignWhine Interviews Niamh Harman 1

 Anjali Deswandikar believes for every problem there is always a better solution.
 Every person is a designer and we can use our intelligence to build, design beautiful things that can enhance our lives.